giok57/lazoooSplash/README.md

 ###3.1 Packet filtering

-Nodogsplash considers four kinds of packets coming into the router over the managed interface.
+LazoooSplash considers four kinds of packets coming into the router over the managed interface.
 Each packet is one of these kinds:

   1. Blocked, if the MAC mechanism is block, and the source MAC address of the